C++20: The Library

 std::span

-A std::span stands for an object that can refer to a contiguous sequence of objects.
-A std::span, sometimes also called a view is never an owner.
+A std::span is an object that can refer to a contiguous sequence of objects.
+A std::span, sometimes also called a view, is never an owner.
 This contiguous memory can be an array, a pointer with a size, or a std::vector.
 A typical implementation needs a pointer to its first element and a size.
-The main reason for having a std::span<T> is that a plain array will be decay to a pointer if passed to a function; therefore, the size is lost. std::span<T> automatically deduces the size of the plain array or the std::vector.
-If you use a pointer to initialise a std::span<T>, you have to provide the size for the constructor.
+The main reason for having a std::span<T> is that a plain array will decay to a pointer if passed to a function; therefore, the size is lost. std::span<T> automatically deduces the size of the plain array or the std::vector.
+If you use a pointer to initialize a std::span<T>, you must provide the constructor’s size.

 template <typename T>